end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## RTTTL to Binary (10 bits)

-Copy &amp; paste a valid song in RTTTL format in the _Command Input_ section.
+Copy & paste a valid song in RTTTL format in the _Command Input_ section.
 Press the {{% windows-button3d %}}RTTTL 2 Binary (10 bits){{% /windows-button3d %}} button to decode the input RTTTL song and encode the same melody into a binary RTTTL format where each note is encoded into 10 bits.
 The bits definition is already documented in section [RTTTL binary format definition]({{< relref "blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md" >}}#Binary_RTTTL_format_definition) of [AnyRtttl library]({{< relref "blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md" >}}) post.
 The [AnyRtttl]({{< relref "blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md" >}}) library can be used to play the compressed RTTTL data.
 For example, the RTTTL code for playing *Tetris* theme song:

 ```
 tetris:d=4,o=5,b=160:e6,8b,8c6,8d6,16e6,16d6,8c6,8b,a,8a,